How to get from Rimini to San Marino by bus

 Rimini to San Marino bus stop sign

-Buying Tickets for the Rimini to San Marino Bus
+How and Where to Buy Tickets for the Rimini to San Marino Bus

-Tickets and timetable for the bus from Rimini to San Marino
+Tickets and timetable for the bus from Rimini to San Marino.

 I took the 9.25 am bus:

-Single tickets since January 1, 2025, cost €7 (according to their website, the price is still valid as of 2026).
+They put the price of single tickets up to €7 on January 1, 2025, and according to the BonelliBus website, the price is still correct as of 2026.

-sign showing prices for the Rimini San Marino shuttle bus
+Sign showing prices for the Rimini San Marino shuttle bus.

 Travelling from Rimini to San Marino: